EBIvariation/metadata-ws/docs/security.md

 ## Configuring Keycloak

 1. Setup and configure Keycloak server with realm, client, role, mapper and user [as described in the official documentation](https://www.keycloak.org/docs/latest/getting_started/index.html)
-2. Consider following are configured in Keycloak as an example
+2. Ensure that the following Keycloak settings are configured as described:
-     - Role: ìSERVICE_OPERATORî.
+     - Role: ‚ÄúSERVICE_OPERATOR‚Äù.
 This role name is mandatory.
 It could be either client role or realm role.
      - User name Mapper: Keycloak returns access token in JWT.
-Logged in username is returned in claim ìpreferred\_usernameî in access token.
-Spring Security OAuth2 resource Server expects username in claim ìuser\_nameî.
+Logged in username is returned in claim ‚Äúpreferred\_username‚Äù in access token.
+Spring Security OAuth2 resource Server expects username in claim ‚Äúuser\_name‚Äù.
 Hence a mapper to map logged in username to a new claim named user_name is required
      - 'Redirect URL' in client settings should point to where the metadata API is running